pretix/pretix/doc/development/contribution/general.rst

 First of all, you'll need pretix running locally on your machine.
 Head over to :ref:`devsetup` to learn how to do this.
 If you run into any problems on your way, please do not hesitate to ask us anytime!

-Please note that we have a :ref:`coc` in place that applies to all communication around the project.
+Please note that we bound ourselves to a :ref:`coc` that applies to all communication around the project.
+You can be assured that we will not tolerate any form of harassment.

 Sending a patch
 ---------------